quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs-distributed-search-aws-s3.md

 :::

-## Prerequisite
-- [Configure your environment](configure-aws-env.md) to let Quickwit access your S3 buckets.

-All the following steps can be executed on any instance.

 ## Install

+First of all, let's create an EC2 instance, install a Quickwit binary, and [configure it](configure-aws-env.md) to let Quickwit access your S3 buckets.
+This instance will be used for indexing our dataset.

 ```bash
 curl -L https://install.quickwit.io | sh
 cd quickwit-v*/
 ```

 ## Create your index

-Let's create an index configured to receive these logs.

 ```bash
 # First, download the hdfs logs config from Quickwit repository.